honix/copervil/README.md

 ### status
 work in progress, early prototype

-developed and tested to work on linux, but will be easy to port on windows and other platforms
+developed and tested to work on linux (latest Ubuntu), but will be easy to port on windows and other platforms

 ### docs
 - [Node](docs/Node.md) - basic information on nodes